Terrarium substrates are the well-balanced diet that forms the foundation of your system.

 - Eco-friendly.

-- Slow release nutrients vs liquid fertilizer.
+- Slow-release nutrients vs liquid fertilizer.

-- Has drainage and moisture-retaining properties.
+- Has moisture-retaining properties.

 Cons